BIRD IN HAND

 In John Alcock’s 1888 Diary there is reference to him helping with Titterton’s accounts at the Bird in Hand.
 This presumably refers to licensee Loton Titterton, who was also a butcher.

 The pub was owned by the Burton Brewery Co. in 1907, when the pub's licence was almost not renewed.
+The following year, planning permission for a series of internal improvements was granted.

 It’s not clear why, but the license for this pub on 13th July 1923 was transferred as part of Cheadle’s Petty Court Sessions, from Elijah Hurst to James W. W. Plant.